Lauro Kurtz Airport

+Lauro Kurtz Airport (IATA: PFB, ICAO: SBPF) is the airport serving Passo Fundo, Brazil.
+Since June 5, 1959 it is named after Lauro Ignacio Kurtz (1917-1949), sometimes also written Kortz, a pilot of the airline SAVAG, killed on an air-crash in 1949.

 It is managed by contract by Infraero.

 History

 The airport was renovated in 2007.
 In January 2021 the airport was closed for the renovation of the runway and construction of a new terminal.
 It was re-opened on April 8, 2022.

-On April 4, 2022 the State of Rio Grande do Sul signed a contract of operation with Infraero.
+On April 4, 2022, the State of Rio Grande do Sul signed a contract of operation with Infraero.
 Previously the airport was operated by DAP.